 Import TLS certificate to be used by the web application proxy.

-The certificate must have a subject name (CN) which matches the service name of the ADFS server (e.g.,
+The certificate must have a subject name (CN) which matches the service name of the ADFS server (for example,

 If you create the certificate in your enterprise root CA on a computer within your domain, and the web application proxy server is not a member of your domain, then you have to export and import the certificate.
 When enrolling the certificate, make sure to make its private key exportable.
 Then export the certificate with the private key and copy it to the web application proxy server.
 Do not make the private key exportable when importing the certificate again.
 You may want to delete all copies containing the private key, including the original.
 Such a certificate will not be trusted by any machines outside your domain, so this approach is not recommended.